As of today, the Google Chrome browser still controls around 65 to 70% of the market share. But that seems to be changing rapidly.

-Testing new economic models like this is so important, because it gives power and control back to you and me, creators and users, and we can directly contribute to each other without having that Google or that Facebook intermediary.
+Testing new economic models like this is so important, because it gives power and controls back to you and me, creators and users, and we can directly contribute to each other without having that Google or that Facebook intermediary.

-One drawback of Brave is is the fact that it has integration with Uphold, which is a centralized company that holds your tokens and that you’ll manage the rewards program through.
+One drawback of Brave is the fact that it has integration with Uphold, which is a centralized company that holds your tokens and that you’ll manage the rewards program through.
 It would be great to see a more decentralized option for people to use, in the future.
 But all in all, I think the Brave rewards ecosystem is definitely a step in the right direction.

-The idea behind the token is you want to earn rewards, and then contribute back to creators and the better that ecosystem becomes, the stronger the browser and its token become.
+The idea behind the token is you want to earn rewards, and then contribute back to creators, and the better that ecosystem becomes, the stronger the browser and its token become.
 The concept fails if everybody just tries to hoard it and get rich with price appreciation.
 If nobody’s using the token, then it very well could fail.